astronuttt/sufix/README.md

-a simple and fully functional command line script for fixing persian subtitles encoding and other problems based on an old project from [aliva](https://github.com/aliva).
+a simple but fully functional command line script for fixing persian subtitles encoding and other problems based on an old project from [aliva](https://github.com/aliva).

 ## Important

-This is a simple nautilus script for fixing Persian subtitles.
+This is a simple script for fixing Persian subtitles.
-If you don't want to watch videos with Persian subtitles this script won't be usefull for you...
+If you don't want to watch videos with Persian subtitles this script won't be useful for you...

 ### project will be updated soon...